THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 It’s important to understand this formula because we use parts of it for all the other situations.

-How Much Is $20 An Hour Part Time?
+$20 An Hour Is How Much Part Time?

-To figure out your annual income here, you need to take the number of hours per week you work and multiply that by 52.
+To figure out the answer to the question, “$20 an hour is how much a year” when working part time, you need to take the number of hours per week you work and multiply that by 52.

-Let’s say you work 30 hours per week.
+Let’s say you complete 30 work hours per week.

 Take 30 times 52 and you get 1,560 hours worked.